Saliency-Bench: A Comprehensive Benchmark for Evaluating Visual Explanations: Experiments

-In this section, we detail our benchmarking of state-of-the-art visual explanation methods using our published datasets.
-We begin by outlining the experimental setup, followed by the presentation of benchmarking results and analysis.
+In this section, we present our benchmarking of state-of-the-art saliency methods using the proposed datasets.
+We begin by describing the detailed experimental settings in Section~\ref{sec:exp_setting}, followed by a comprehensive evaluation and analysis of the results in Section~\ref{sec:exp_results}.